Christmas Island crab forest

 History of Christmas Island possibly started some 60 million years ago, when an undersea volcano raised above the surface of the ocean and a coral atoll formed around it, depositing limestone.
 Some 20 million years ago this mount and atoll started to sink slowly and corals busy worked to grow new layers of limestone in order to stay in shallow water.

-Approximately 10 million years ago island – now covered with thick limestone cap – started to rise up again.
+Approximately 10 million years ago island – now covered with a thick limestone cap – started to rise up again.
 There were three uplifts – and these three uplifts formed several terraces around the island (sometimes merging into one terrace).
 The island rises 361 m above the ocean.

 Nowadays the surface of Christmas Island is covered with rainforest – also the ancient terraces inside this forest are almost hidden in lush green vegetation.
-Island is surrounded with deep waters and life on this island for millions of years has developed in isolation.
+Island is surrounded by deep waters and life on this island for millions of years has developed in isolation.

 Phosphates and space flight

-Long and expensive environmental impact assessment procedure started (they wanted to use major part of the unique island), gradually winding down the interest of investors.
+Long and expensive environmental impact assessment procedure started (they wanted to use a major part of the unique island), gradually winding down the interest of investors.

-Earlier, in 1980, there was established a national park which takes major part of the island – 8,500 ha.
+Earlier, in 1980, there was established a national park which takes a major part of the island – 8,500 ha.